The Original Mickey Mouse Club Show

 The Friendly Farmers

-With: Mary Sartori, Lonnie, Bonni, Dennis, Bronson, and Tim
+With: Mary S, Lonnie, Bonni, Dennis, Bronson, Tim

-It's unfortunate this novelty song and dance was the first Mouseketeer number ever seen.
-Jack Gould of the New York Times singled it out for derision in his review the next day, which may have caused Walt Disney to bear a grudge against Bob Amsberry.
+It's unfortunate this novelty song and dance was the first Mouseketeer number seen.
+Jack Gould of the NYT singled it out for derision in his review the next day, which may have caused Walt Disney to bear a grudge against Bob Amsberry.
+Amsberry had made a career out of doing "animal noises" on his radio show in Portland, Oregon, before joining the Disney Studio music department in 1955.
+His sound effects were eclipsed by his character bits and songwriting skills in later seasons of the MMC.

 The Shoe Song #1